 When it comes to email marketing, the devil really is in the details.

-Word choice can mean the difference between higher click through rates or a spam report.
+Word choice can mean the difference between higher click-through rates or a spam report.

-But whether it’s your first email campaign or you’re long-time marketer, a few changes to your email copy can help you cater to customers’ interest, improve consumer loyalty, and in turn, grow your business.
+But whether it’s your first email campaign or you’re a long-time marketer, a few changes to your email copy can help you cater to customers’ interest, improve consumer loyalty, and in turn, grow your business.

 1. Have an Eye-Catching Subject

 Subject lines are like the headline for your email and are one of the first things people look at before they open it (or decide to delete it).
 And on most mobile devices, deleting is just a finger swipe away.

 You have to give your subscribers a reason to open your email and take the time to read it.